Some of the links on this site are affiliate links. Read our full disclaimer here.

 3. Community And Ecological Benefits

 Healthy farms benefit everyone.
 Sustainably managed farms have the potential to promote healthy habitats, restore waterways, mitigate floods, sustain rural economies, and connect us to the natural world.

 Successful Farm Projects

 Here is a sample of the 30 farms that have been protected by the trust:

 - Growing Things Farm – 31 acres in Carnation, WA

 - Four Elements Farms – 120 acres in Orting, WA

 - Delta Farm- 97 acres in Dungeness, WA

-If you are interested in investing in farmland, the Washington Farmland Trust is certainly worth a look.
+If you are interested in investing in or conserving farmland, then the Washington Farmland Trust is certainly worth a look.